 - The station is part of the Weather Underground, and you can view its details at this link.
 Current data plus various historical spans can be viewed.
 Please note that data only go back to Oct 2016, when this station was subscribed to Weather Underground.
 You can also view the data through their Weather Underground, Storm and WunderStation apps, these are all available through the apple app store and the first two can also downloaded for android.
 Our station name in Weather Underground is "Hawthorne Valley Farm"; its code is KNYGHENT9.

 - Current Data can also be viewed via our 24hr live feed from WeatherLink (visible at the top of the page).
 They also have a handy free app for viewing the data from an android or apple device.
 Aside from current informaton, basic historical information is also available through the interfaces by tapping the bar at the bottom of the app's screen.

-- Graphs of the last three days worth of data are available below.
+- Graphs of the month's worth of data are available below.
 (Please note that these only update after I have been on-line and manually updated them; they might periodically be out of date; if they're radically out of date, please let me know.)
 However, more extensive historical data can also be accessed through Weather Underground and WeatherLink; we can provide access details if desired.

 LONG-TERM HISTORICAL WEATHER STATION DATA: